 Now that you've started your session, callers may begin dialing your call-in line and you must connect your audio to Call in Studio by dialing into our host line (see: How Do You Connect The Host Line? for more).
 Once you've successfully done this, you will the host's call at the top of the page:

 As callers dial your call-in number, they will start to appear on the screen.
 All calls are grouped into 'rooms' (aka 'queues') and a given room is only displayed if there is at least one call in that room (and sub-sorted by call length within each room).

-Below is an image of a show with a host and seven callers (no screener, with the auto-screen feature turned on):
+Below is an image of a show with a host and seven callers (no screener, with the auto-screen feature enabled):

-If a caller has previously successfully called into your show, that information will be displayed to you as well (including their last call note, if any).
+If a caller has previously successfully called into your show or meeting, that information will be displayed to you as well (including their last call note, if any).

 Below is an image of an active show will many callers and a call screener:

 A full decription of each call 'room' and how they function is below:

 - Contains the host call and any callers you've placed "on air" are shown here.